There are four important characteristics that distinguish adolescent thinking from more mature thinking:

-I think that, instead of labeling certain behaviors as rude, disrespectful, or foolish, viewing these behaviors as simply typical of the time in these students’ lives would help me maintain a more pleasant classroom demeanor and enjoy my students more as people, and would reinforce them instead of belittling them.
+I think that, instead of labeling certain behaviors as rude, disrespectful, or foolish, viewing these behaviours as simply typical of the time in these students’ lives would help me maintain a more pleasant classroom demeanor and enjoy my students more as people, and would reinforce them instead of belittling them.
 This doesn’t mean giving carte blanche, of course, but simply means being more sensitive.

 I need to see students for what they are, instead of being frustrated by what they are not.
 I don’t think this means accepting behavior that is unacceptable – sometimes the best way to teach someone and to help him or her along to the next level is to say, “That’s not cool.
 Stop doing that.”
 However, by bringing a sincere acceptance of, and curiosity about, them into the classroom, I can alleviate my own irritation and can perhaps, indirectly, help them see themselves more clearly as well.